Interpretable statistical representations of neural population dynamics and geometry: Methods

-We used publically available~\autocite{Pandarinath:2018kh} electrophysiology data during a centre-out instructed-delay reaching task.
-The neural activity was recorded using linear multielectrode arrays (V-Probe, 24-channel linear probes) from rhesus macaque motor (M1) and dorsal premotor (PMd) cortices.
-See~\autocite{Pandarinath:2018kh} for further details on experimental procedures.
-Each trial began with the monkey's hand at the centre position, after which one (or more) radial targets at $10$cm from the centre position were marked visually (target onset).
-After a variable delay period, one of the radial targets was highlighted, indicating the go-cue for reaching.
-We analysed the $700$ms period after the go-cue consisting of a delay followed by the reach.
+We used single-neuron spike train data as published in Ref.~\autocite{Pandarinath:2018kh} recorded using linear multielectrode arrays (V-Probe, 24-channel linear probes) from rhesus macaque motor (M1) and dorsal premotor (PMd) cortices.
+See Ref.~\autocite{Pandarinath:2018kh} for further details.
+Briefly, each trial began with the hand at the centre.
+After a variable delay, one target, $10$cm from the centre position, was highlighted, indicating the go-cue.
+We analysed the $700$ms period after the go consisting of a delay followed by the reach.
 A total of $44$ consecutive experimental sessions with a variable number of trials were considered.

-For each of the $24$ channels of each trial, we extracted the spike trains using the neo package in Python (\url{http://neuralensemble.org/neo/}) and converted them into instantaneous rates using Gaussian kernel convolution with a standard deviation of $100$ms. We then binned the rates at $20$ms intervals using the elephant Python package~\autocite{elephant18} to match the sampling frequency in the decoded kinematics in~\autocite{Pandarinath:2018kh}.
-Finally, we fitted a PCA across all trials in a single session to reduce the dimension of the $24$-channel rates to five principal components.
-We trained MARBLE in geometry-aware mode (without inner product features) separately on each session, treating each of the seven movement conditions as individual manifolds.
-See Table~\ref{table1} for parameters.
-We repeated training five times and confirmed that the results were reproducible.
+We extracted the spike trains using the neo package in Python (\url{http://neuralensemble.org/neo/}) and converted them into rates using a Gaussian kernel with a standard deviation of $100$ms. We subsampled the rates at $20$ms intervals using the elephant package~\autocite{elephant18} to match the sampling frequency in the decoded kinematics in Ref.~\autocite{Pandarinath:2018kh}.
+Finally, we used PCA to reduce the dimension from $24$-channels to five.
+In Supplementary Fig. 4, we analyse the sensitivity to preprocessing hyperparameters, showing that our results remain stable for a broad range of Gaussian kernel scales.
+We also note that decoding accuracy marginally increased for seven and ten principal components at the cost of slower training time.

+We trained MARBLE in embedding-aware mode for each session, treating movement conditions as individual manifolds, which we embedded into a shared latent space.

-For benchmarking, we took the trained LFADS models directly from the authors.
-To train CEBRA, we used the seven reach directions as labels and trained CEBRA supervised until convergence.
+We benchmarked MARBLE against LFADS, CEBRA (Fig. \ref{fig4}), TDR (Extended Data Fig. 8), PCA, UMAP and t-SNE (Extended Data Fig. 9).
+For LFADS, we took the trained models directly from the authors.
+For CEBRA, we used the reach directions as labels and trained a supervised model until convergence.
 We obtained the best results with an initial learning rate of $0.01$, Euclidean norm as metric, number of iterations $10,000$ and fixed temperature $1$.
+For TDR, we followed the procedure in Ref. \autocite{mante2013}.
+We represented the condition-averaged firing rate for neuron $i$ at time $t$ as